-Homework: ∼ 1 per week
+Homework: ~ 1 per week

-- Usually assigned Monday; due by class start time on Friday, where solutions will be discussed - Goals are to illustrate and reinforce lecture topics and provide practice for quizzes - Lowest score will be dropped - It's OK to work in groups or to get tips from other students; you must push your own calculator buttons and the work you turn in must be your own. - You won't learn as much from the homework if you depend on somebody else to tell you how to do it. - Turn in homework online in Canvas as .pdf, .doc, .xls, or .asc, where each HW will be added as an Assignment. - If Fox forgets to create a new Assignment for a homework assignment, please remind him through GroupMe. - Late homework may be accepted at the instructor's discretion, typically for reduced credit. - Turning in homework late based on my published solutions would be cheating. - Homework is usuall due at the start of class on Friday.
-Fox usually grades the homework on Saturday using Canvas' SpeedGrader. - Look for Fox's comments in the graded homework to get tips on how to do problems more effectively.
+- Usually assigned Monday; due by class start time on Friday, where solutions will be discussed - Goals are to illustrate and reinforce lecture topics and provide practice for quizzes - Lowest score will be dropped - It's OK to work in groups or to get tips from other students; you must push your own calculator buttons and the work you turn in must be your own. - You won't learn as much from the homework if you depend on somebody else to tell you how to do it. - Turn in homework online in Canvas as .pdf, .doc, .xls, or .asc. - Late homework may be accepted at the instructor's discretion, typically for reduced credit. - Turning in homework late based on my published solutions would be cheating.